masoodfaisal/ml-workshop/docs/setup-v2.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-5-operatorhub-install-succeededXXXXXXXXXX.png)

 Now it's time to install the Jenkins Operator - our CICD engine.
-Select project ml-workshop to select it (it will have de-selected in the last step).
-On GUI, double check the Installed Namespace is _ml-workshop_.
+Click project ml-workshop to select it (it will have de-selected in the last step).
-- On the Operator Hub screen, filter on _Jenkins_ and click the Jenkins box.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-1-operatorhub-jen-1-v2.png)